wicketbr/BandTogether/README.md

   use other systems connected to TVs pointing to the correct page.
 - The entire app is a self-contained .NET 9 Blazor app that uses SignalR to keep all connected tablets and screens in sync with your set list.
+- Send meetings from the personal controlling the set list to the screens or tablets.
-- The app supports multiple languages and can easily be customized by editing/copy the en-US.json language file.
+- The app supports multiple languages and can easily be customized by editing/copying the en-US.json language file.

 ## Getting Started with BandTogether